Tineco A10 Review

 Please take note that the A10 variant I have is the entry-level Hero, and the soft roller attachment isn’t included (I purchased this separately).

-Please check the list below for the description of the tools.
+Please review the list below for descriptions of the tools.

-1. LED Multi-Taker Power Brush: This tool is Tineco’s version of the standard brush roll with soft and stiff bristles that works great on carpets and hard floors.
+1. LED Multi-Taker Power Brush: This tool is Tineco’s version of the standard brush roll with soft and stiff bristles that work great on carpets and hard floors.

 2. LED Soft Roller Power Brush: An excellent tool for cleaning small to large debris on hard floors.